Gu (vessel): The Neolithic Age

-Some pottery drinking vessels excavated in the late [Dawenkou culture|Dawenkou sites] appear more similar to the bronze gu.
+Some pottery drinking vessels excavated in the late Dawenkou sites appear more similar to the bronze gu.
 A pottery gu that looks striking similar to bronze gu has been excavated at Shilipu (十里鋪), Henan.
 This gu is 13.6 cm high with four rising bands as decorations.
 Its body looks almost like a column, but gets wider at the mouth.
 Similar pottery objects have been found in other areas as well and these objects are suggested to be the predecessors of bronze gu.

 The Bronze Age

 Pottery gu discovered from Erlitou and Erligang suggest they might have direct relation with the bronze gu.
 As mentioned above, pottery gu coexisted with bronze gu in the Bronze Age, but their shapes are not entirely identical.

-Erlitou culture has been considered as a part of the Bronze Age, although scholars still have disputes in identifying it as the capital of the Xia Dynasty, China's first dynasty recorded by historical texts, or an early Shang sites.
+Erlitou culture has been considered as a part of the Bronze Age, although scholars still have disputes in identifying it as the capital of the Xia dynasty, China's first dynasty recorded by historical texts, or an early Shang sites.
 A pottery gu discovered in Erlitou is a funnel-shape cup, which becomes narrow at the bottom.
 Meanwhile, it has a raised-up foot that gets wider at the bottom, which make its outlook similar to bronze gu.

 Pottery gu are found in Anyang and some other Shang sites in the heyday of the Bronze Age.
 A pottery gu from a tomb that can be dated to the reign of Zugeng (祖庚) or Zu Jia (祖甲) in Anyang.
 The shape of this gu is very similar to bronze gu at the same period, though its waist is thicker.
 It have some long scratched slashes covered its surface as decor.